 Maximum Aspirin dose: 4 g in 24 hours

 -Because of the risks of addiction, abuse and misuse, the lowest effective dose for the shortest duration consistent with individual patient treatment goals should be used.

 -Monitor patients closely for respiratory depression within the first 24 to 72 hours of initiating therapy and following any increase in dose.

 Use: For the management of pain severe enough to require an opioid analgesic and for which alternative treatments are inadequate.

 What other drugs will affect aspirin and oxycodone?

 This list is not complete.
-Other drugs may interact with aspirin and oxycodone, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect aspirin and oxycodone, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed here.

 Where can I get more information?